Skip to content

 ValidatorAI uses tiered access plans.
 Specific pricing varies by plan and is best confirmed on the ValidatorAI site.

-Verdikt uses one-time pricing per verdict.
-Single Report is $49.99.
-Founder Pack is $99.99 for three ideas including a side-by-side comparison synthesis (effectively $33.33 per report).
-Cohort engagements for VCs and accelerators (10 or more reports) are volume-priced to scope.
+Verdikt uses one-time pricing per verdict with no free tier.
+Single Report is $14.99 and includes build strategy, GTM plan, and tools recommendations.
+Builder Pack is $39.99 for three ideas including a side-by-side comparison synthesis (effectively $13.33 per report).

 When to pick ValidatorAI